 “YouTube may terminate your access, or your Google account’s access to all or part of the Service if YouTube believes, in its sole discretion, that provision of the Service to you is no longer commercially viable,” the Dec.
 10 ToS update reads.

 Dunn said he interprets that to mean YouTube can terminate creators who do not make it money.

 He told CoinDesk he is seriously considering walking away from YouTube altogether.
 Contacted for additional comment Thursday, Dunn said he had a goodbye video ready to go and was only waiting for the situation to clear up.

-Dunn’s plan, if he invokes that nuclear option is to move his content to “decentralized platforms” where no single entity exerts commercial control.
+Dunn’s plan, if he invokes that nuclear option is to move his content to “decentralized [video] platforms” where no single entity exerts commercial control.